-- The terms of the City Leases will continue until all bond obligations issued in connection with Phases I, II, and III are paid, but not beyond December 18, 2071 for the 1972 Lease and May 7, 2080 for the 1981 Lease. - The City Leases may be terminated at any time by the City, provided that the City purchases the Corporation's interests under the City Leases for amounts at least sufficient to pay the Corporation's bond obligations with respect to Phases I, II, and III. - The Corporation pays base rent equivalent to full real estate taxes on the portions of One and Two UN Plaza not occupied by the UN, missions to the UN or used as a community facility.
-The Corporation's base rent on account of Three UN Plaza is fixed at \$481,000 annually through the expiration of the City Leases.
-Total base rent under the City Leases was \$1,609,301 and \$1,579,345 for the years ended December 31, 2016 and 2015, respectively. - Rent is payable only from revenues remaining after payment of operating expenses and other obligations, including debt service, of Phases I, II, and III. - In addition to the amounts described above, the 1981 Lease obligates the Corporation to pay additional rent equal to ninety percent of Consolidated Surplus (as defined in the 1981 Lease) provided that the minimum amount payable must be the greater of \$85,000 or the Applicable United Nations Rent Surplus, as defined, but in no event more than the Consolidated Surplus for such year.
+- The terms of the City Leases will continue until all bond obligations issued in connection with Phases I, II, and III are paid, but not beyond December 18, 2071 for the 1972 Lease and May 7, 2080 for the 1981 Lease. - The City Leases may be terminated at any time by the City, provided that the City purchases the Corporation's interests under the City Leases for amounts at least sufficient to pay the Corporation's bond obligations with respect to Phases I, II, and III.

+- The Corporation pays base rent equivalent to full real estate taxes on the portions of One and Two UN Plaza not occupied by the UN, missions to the UN or used as a community facility.
+The Corporation's base rent on account of Three UN Plaza is fixed at \$481,000 annually.
+Total base rent under the City Leases was \$1,715,966 and \$1,609,301 for the years ended December 31, 2017 and 2016, respectively. - Rent is payable only from revenues remaining after payment of operating expenses and other obligations, including debt service, of Phases I, II, and III. - In addition to the amounts described above, the 1981 Lease obligates the Corporation to pay additional rent equal to ninety percent of Consolidated Surplus (as defined in the 1981 Lease) provided that the minimum amount payable must be the greater of \$85,000 or the Applicable United Nations Rent Surplus, as defined, but in no event more than the Consolidated Surplus for such year.
+In general, the 1981 Lease defines Consolidated Surplus as revenues from the Corporation's operations during the year, minus the amounts paid, set aside or placed in reserve in connection with the Corporation's operations and to comply with the Corporation's obligations, including debt service and other requirements under the Corporation's financing documents.
+Under the 1981 Lease, specific approval of the Board of Directors is required to establish reserves not mandated by the Corporation's financing documents and not required to pay other current obligations.